scribd/scribd.github.io/_posts/2020-12-14-Recycle-EKS-Worker-Nodes.md

 3. Taint this "Standby" node in EKS using K8S API in [Lambda](https://github.com/scribd/terraform-aws-recycle-eks/blob/main/lambdas/taintNodes.py) to prevent new pods from getting scheduled into this node
 4. Periodically use K8S API check for status of “stateful” pods on that node based on the label selector provided.
 Another [Lambda](https://github.com/scribd/terraform-aws-recycle-eks/blob/main/lambdas/checkNodesForRunningPods.py) will do that
 5. Once all stateful pods have completed on the node, i.e number of running pod reached 0, shut down that standby instance using AWS SDK via [Lambda](https://github.com/scribd/terraform-aws-recycle-eks/blob/main/lambdas/detachAndTerminateNode.py).
 6. We are not terminating the node, only shutting it down, just in case.
-In future releases, we will be start terminating the nodes
+In future releases, we will start terminating the nodes

 ## Sample Execution